How to clear system storage on iPhone

 Here’s how to view the System Data iPhone storage graph:

-1. Open the iPhone Settings app
+1. Open the iPhone Settings app.

-2. Tap General ➙ iPhone Storage
+2. Tap General ➙ iPhone Storage.

-3. Check the light gray bar representing System Data for iOS 15 and later and Other Storage for iOS 14 and earlier
+3. Check the light gray bar representing System Data for iOS 15 and later and Other Storage for iOS 14 and earlier.

 general iPhone storage

-1. Connect your iPhone or iPad to a Mac
+1. Connect your iPhone to a Mac.

-2. Launch Finder or iTunes
+2. Launch Finder or iTunes.

-3. Select the device and check the storage bar at the bottom of the screen
+3. Select the device and check the storage bar at the bottom of the screen.

 Why does the iPhone’s System Data take so much space?

 The question of “why is my System Data so high?” is one of the most common among iOS users, no matter the default storage capacity of their device.
-An iPhone or iPad acts like a true hoarder when it comes to storing cache, and thus the longer you’ve had them, the more System Data they most likely collected.
+An iPhone acts like a true hoarder when it comes to storing cache, and thus the longer you’ve had them, the more System Data they most likely collected.

 Here are the things making your iPhone System Data huge: